 Creating the database

-To create a MySQL database for Friendica, you are going to use whichever web interface your provider makes available for that purpose.
-It should not be hard to discover.
-Usually, there is a single web tool for everything you need to do with your account – and database creation will be an available option from there.
+To create a MySQL database for Friendica, you are going to use the web interface your provider makes available for that purpose.

 Since there are various visual (web) routines for database management in use among providers, we can’t tell you exactly how to create a database.
-We can only predict that it will be easy – not a geek job.
-But there is one thing we must ask you to do.
+We can only predict that it will be straightforward.
 When you have successfully created that empty database, we will be needing the following details: hostname, username, password, database name.
-Be sure to jot them down or copy them to a text document.
-Additionally, you can simply leave the browser window or tab with those details open as you complete the next step.
+Be sure to write them down or copy them to a text document.
+Alternatively, you can simply leave the browser window or tab with those details open as you complete the next step.

-Just to reassure you, here is a picture of the database creation panel at Dreamhost:
+Here is a example of a database creation panel at Dreamhost:

 Completing the installation process

 Visit your website with a web browser by simply going to the URL you planned for your site.
 It may take a while to load during this installation run.
-But when it’s there, just follow the instructions you see in your browser.
+Then follow the instructions you see in your browser.
 These instructions will include entering the database details.

 If there are any error messages, attempt to follow the advice given.
 Also go the the Troubleshooting section at the bottom of this document.
 If your problems persist, use an existing account or join one of our test servers and go to the Friendica Support forum for help or contact us via the mailing list.